-- From the Start menu, select Programs, Oracle, and then select Studio. - Select the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in 2.
-Oracle Studio" on page 2-14. - Right-click the computer and select Open Runtime Perspective. - Expand the Daemon node to display the workspaces in the Runtime Explorer. - Right-click the workspace and select Edit Workspace Configuration. - Click the WS Logging tab. - After making changes to the workspace, right-click the daemon and select Reload Configuration.
+- From the Start menu, select Start, Programs, Oracle, and then select Studio. - Select the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio" on page 2-14. - Right-click the computer and select Open Runtime Perspective. - Expand the Daemon node to display the workspaces in the Runtime Explorer. - Right-click the workspace and select Edit Workspace Configuration. - Click the WS Logging tab. - After making changes to the workspace, right-click the daemon and select Reload Configuration.

-Note: You can also change daemon settings using the Configuration Explorer, by selecting a computer and scrolling the list to the required daemon.
+Note: You can also change daemon settings using the Configuration Explorer, by selecting a computer and drilling-down the list until the daemon is displayed.
 Right-click the daemon and select Edit Daemon.

-Changes made to the daemon configuration are not implemented.
+Changes made to the daemon configuration in this way are not implemented.
 They are only implemented after the configuration is reloaded using the Reload Configuration option in the Runtime Manager.